Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Segre classes

 Since the homogenization of the polynomial $P$ from Example~\ref{ex:Pnotcov} is not M-convex, it also follows that it is not Lorentzian and neither is its normalization.
 In fact, the following simple example shows that the numerator of $\zeta_I$ is not necessarily Lorentzian before normalization even in the univariate (i.e., $\ell=1$) case.
 (The Segre zeta function~\eqref{eq:Szcub} in Example~\ref{ex:charnos} also provides an example.)

 \begin{example} For any $n$, let $Z\subseteq \Pbb^n$ consist of a hyperplane $\Pbb^{n-1}$ with an embedded component along the transversal intersection of two smooth quadric hypersurfaces in this hyperplane.
-More precisely, let $Z$ be the subscheme of $\Pbb^n$ defined by the ideal $I\subseteq k[x_0,\dots, x_n]$ generated by $(x_0^2, x_0 Q_1,x_0 Q_2)$, where $Q_1$ and $Q_2$ are general homogeneous quadratic polynomials.
+More precisely, let $Z$ be the subscheme of $\Pbb^n$ defined by $I=\{x_0^2, x_0 Q_1,x_0 Q_2\} \subseteq k[x_0,\dots, x_n]$, where $Q_1$ and $Q_2$ are general homogeneous quadratic polynomials.
 The Segre class of $Z$ may be computed by residual intersection, and this yields